 Marketing to China it's also an Agency

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

 Chinese Tourists Spend Highly Abroad

-The BBC reported that the Chinese have become the single greatest source of global tourism income after spending $102bn (£67bn; 79bn euros) while travelling abroad in 2012.
-With an increasingly affluent and sizeable middle class consumption is set to further increase.
+The BBC reported that the Chinese have become the single greatest source of global tourism income after spending $102bn (£67bn; 79bn euros) while traveling abroad in 2012.
+With an increasingly affluent and sizeable middle-class consumption is set to further increase.
 Higher disposable incomes and a desire for international products and brands all lead to this significant consumer spending abroad.

 The Chinese are very keen on shopping, it is often a high priority on their agenda.
 People will often have large families and social circles, when they travel abroad they want to bring home many souvenirs for relatives and friends.
 The Telegraph reported that the Chinese are often avid consumers spending on average nearly 650 pounds ($1000) on foreign high streets.